Prashgit123/movie-recommendation-ds/README.md

-# movie-recommendation-ds
+# movie-recommender-system-tmdb-dataset
-i developed this movie recommendation engine which is based on machine learning algorithm.
+A content based movie recommender system using cosine similarity